JM-Santi/Employee-Traker/README.md

 ## Description

-A command line aplication that allow non-developers to easily view and interact with information stored in databases.
+A command line aplication that allows non-developers to easily view and interact with information stored in databases.

 ## Table of Contents